rf-/vimfiles/README.md

-This is based pretty heavily on Janus (https://github.com/carlhuda/janus).
+This is based pretty heavily on [Janus](https://github.com/carlhuda/janus).

 ## Installation